January 30, 2019

 In the EF English Proficiency Index, Poland scored 62.45 points and ranked 13th in the international survey, earning a high proficiency badge.
 With 88 countries participating in the survey, the result gives a pretty accurate reflection of the English skills of Polish developers.

-Culture-wise, Poland is similar to countries in the European Union, Australia, or North America, so there shouldn’t be any mishaps when conducting business conversations in that pairing.
+Culture-wise, Poland is similar to countries in the European Union, Australia, or North America, so there shouldn’t be any mishaps when conducting core business conversations with your Polish partners.

-When looking at cultural differences, it’s necessary to keep a broad perspective on the matter.
+When looking at cultural differences while considering outsourcing, it’s necessary to keep a broad perspective on the matter.
 Being open-minded and respectful is the fastest way to build long-term business partnerships.
-It’s how exceptional B2B bonds are forged.
+It’s how exceptional B2B bonds are forged and businesses can almost feel like the developers they hired are an "in-house team".

-One of the most important aspects of outsourcing software development, and actually any kind of outsourcing, is the political stability of the country to which you plan to outsource.
+One of the most important aspects of outsourcing software development, and actually any kind of outsourcing, is the political stability of the country to which you plan to outsource the development of your app.

 Poland is considered a safe country to conduct business with.
 As an EU member, Poland abides by the rule of law and is considered a prosperous society.
 The likelihood of a nationwide strike causing major disruptions to operations is very low.

 The most commonly raised concern about outsourcing, especially offshoring, is the time difference between countries.
-However, agreeing on what to communicate and how to do it most effectively when that time difference is significant will help prevent and solve any possible problems.
+However, agreeing on what to communicate with your partners and how to do it most effectively when that time difference is significant will help prevent and solve any possible problems.

 The time difference will have the biggest impact on quick fixes to the code, but those shouldn’t be affected if you and your contractor figure out the most efficient means of communication for a variety of scenarios.